-Though myasthenia gravis can affect people of any age, it's more common in women younger than 40 and in men older than 60.
+Though this disease can affect people of any age, it's more common in women younger than 40 and in men older than 60.

-Muscle weakness caused by myasthenia gravis worsens as the affected muscle is used repeatedly.
-Because symptoms usually improve with rest, your muscle weakness may come and go.
-However, myasthenia gravis symptoms tend to progress over time, usually reaching their worst within a few years after the onset of the disease.
+Muscle weakness caused by myasthenia gravis worsens as the affected muscle is used.
+Because symptoms usually improve with rest, muscle weakness can come and go.
+However, the symptoms tend to progress over time, usually reaching their worst within a few years after the onset of the disease.

 Although myasthenia gravis can affect any of the muscles that you control voluntarily, certain muscle groups are more commonly affected than others.

-In more than half the people who develop myasthenia gravis, their first signs and symptoms involve eye problems, such as:
+In more than half of people who develop myasthenia gravis, their first signs and symptoms involve eye problems, such as:

 Face and throat muscles

-In about 15 percent of people with myasthenia gravis, the first symptoms involve face and throat muscles, which can cause:
+In about 15% of people with myasthenia gravis, the first symptoms involve face and throat muscles, which can: